DemocracyApps/storyflows/documentation/flow.md

 ## Introduction
 A StoryFlows flow is a collection of _sequences_ connected by branches and jumps.
 This together with a _state_ space comprises an entire StoryFlows system.

+### Sequence
-A _sequence_ is a linear flow of content, with individual items of the sequence designated _sequence steps_.
+A sequence is a linear flow of content, with individual items of the sequence designated _sequence steps_.
 Each step corresponds to a [card](cards.md).
 A sequence consists of:

 1. ID (required, unique)
 2. Name (required)